davelpz/Resume/resume.md

 [Java, HTML5, CSS3, JavaScript]
   Team Lead: managed an internationally distributed team of engineers to plan, design, develop, and implement a web portal.
 Worked with user group to gather, validate, and translate requirements into a technical solution.
   *Duties:*
-	  - Team Lead: managed an internationally distributed team of engineers to plan, design, develop, and implement a web portal.
+	  - Team Lead: managed an internationally distributed team of engineers.
+	  - Worked with subject mater experts to gather, validate, and engineer a technical solution.
-	  - Planned, designed, developed, and implemen
+	  - Planned, designed, developed, and implemented enterprise web portal.
   - *Provisioning Controller* - Enterprise orchestration
 [Java, HTML5, CSS3, JavaScript]
   Team Lead: managed an internationally distributed team of engineers to maintain, re-engineer, and modernize a complex web user interface.